meltano/meltano/docs/guide/README.md

 ### Meltano CLI

-Meltano provides a CLI to kickstart and help you manage the configuration and orchestration of all the components in the [Data Science Lifecycle].
+Meltano provides a CLI to kickstart and help you manage the configuration and orchestration of all the components in the [Data Lifecycle].

 Our CLI tool provides a single source of truth for the entire data pipeline.
-The CLI makes it easy to develop, run and debug every step of the data science lifecycle.
+The CLI makes it easy to develop, run and debug every step of the data lifecycle.

 #### Meltano Schema